Armed Forces Bowl Holiday Message

-Members from Coast Guard Marine Safety Unit Huntington provide a holiday message for this years Armed Forces Bowl on December 10, 2020.
+Petty Officer 2nd Class Christopher Connolly and Petty Officer 3rd Class James Housley from Coast Guard Air Station Houston provide a holiday message for this year's Armed Forces Bowl on December 7, 2020, in Houston, Texas.
 The Armed Forces Bowl will feature armed forces branch tributes, the Great American Patriot Award presentation, the Purple Heart Warrior Tribute, and a trophy presentation for the bowl champions.
-(U.S. Coast Guard video by Petty Officer 3rd Class Sydney Phoenix)
+(U.S. Coast Guard video by Petty Officer 2nd Class Ryan Dickinson)

 |Date Taken: